Real (Kirsty MacColl album): Background

 "I did Desperate Character for Polydor and then I did another album for them, but I think they'd already decided I was a tax loss and didn't want to know because nobody ever came down while I was recording it.
 I thought it was a bit odd that they didn't ask to hear any demos or anything.
 I was quite glad because it meant I could just get on with it, but they sort of dropped it immediately when I delivered it.
 It felt like I'd had a baby and left it abandoned in a phone box.
 I didn't write for a long time after that.
 There were some good songs on the album.
 'Berlin' and 'Annie' were good, and there was a really good one called 'Lullaby for Ezra'."

 After the album was shelved, MacColl and Polydor parted ways and she returned to her earlier label, Stiff Records.
 In a November 1983 interview with Smash Hits, MacColl announced her intention to have the album released through Stiff, although this did not materialise: "Stiff [have] bought the rights to it.
 It's my baby and I want people to hear it."
 She told Debut in 1985 of her difficult relationship with Polydor and the shelving of the album, "They just wanted twelve versions of 'There's a Guy Works Down the Chip Shop Swears He's Elvis' – it was very frustrating.
 You spend three months working on something, pouring out your heart and soul, writing songs, getting the best musicians, you get it all done in the studio and the record company refuse to release it.
 Then you start to think why bother?
 I can't see why Polydor signed me up, really."

 Release

 Following MacColl's top 10 success with "A New England" in 1985, Polydor released a re-worked version of Desperate Character under the name Kirsty MacColl, which included three tracks from Real: "Annie", "Roman Gardens" and "Berlin".
 A further two tracks, "Camel Crossing" and "Sticked and Stoned", first surfaced on the 2005 compilation From Croydon to Cuba: An Anthology.
 The release also included "Rhythm of the Real Thing", "Berlin" and "Roman Gardens".
 On 27 October 2023, Universal Music Recordings released the 161-track box set See That Girl 1979–2000, which included the complete Real album with its ten tracks in their intended sequence.
 Real was also released on digital platforms as a standalone release with two bonus tracks: the full length version of "Berlin" and "Rhythm of the Real Thing".
+Preceding the release was a digital single, "Lullaby for Ezra", on 7 September 2023.